w4ffl35/krita_stable_diffusion/README.md

 [See demo video on youtube](https://www.youtube.com/watch?v=maWR7dDf4SE)

-**This plugin is currently expected to run on linux.**

-Windows support coming soon.
+**This plugin is currently expected to run on linux.
+Windows support coming soon.**

 ## Installation

+### Recommend system

+- Ubuntu 20
+- nvidia 2080s or better
+- Everything else is listed in the installation files

 ### Install cuda 11.3 drivers